Ming treasure voyages: Historiography

-There are several extant contemporary accounts, including Ma Huan's Yingya Shenglan [瀛涯勝覽], Fei Xin's Xingcha Shenglan [星槎勝覽], and Gong Zhen's Xiyang Fanguo Zhi [西洋番國志].
-Ma served as an interpreter on the fourth, sixth, and seventh voyage.
-He collaborated with Guo Chongli, who participated in three of the expeditions, on his work.
-Fei served as a soldier on the third, fifth, and seventh expedition.
-Gong served as Zheng's private secretary on the seventh voyage.
-These three sources provide observations to the political, economic, social, cultural, and religious conditions of the lands visited throughout the voyages.
-In addition, the Liujiagang and Changle inscriptions by Zheng He and his associates are considered to be valuable records.
+There are several extant contemporary accounts, such as Ma Huan's Yingya Shenglan [瀛涯勝覽], Fei Xin's Xingcha Shenglan [星槎勝覽], and Gong Zhen's Xiyang Fanguo Zhi [西洋番國志].
+These three works are important first-hand accounts, as their authors personally took part in the expeditions.
+Ma served as an interpreter on the fourth, sixth, and seventh treasure voyage.
+He collaborated with Guo Chongli, who participated in three of the voyages, on his work.
+Fei served as a soldier on the third, fifth, and seventh voyage.
+Gong served as Zheng He's private secretary on the seventh voyage.
+These three sources provide observations on the political, economic, social, cultural, and religious conditions of the lands visited throughout the voyages.
+Furthermore, the Liujiagang and Changle inscriptions, which were engraved on stone, are valuable records composed by Zheng and his associates.
+The stele bearing the Liujiagang inscription was lost, but the text was reproduced in Qian Gu's Wudu Wencui Xuji [吴都文粹续集] (Ming dynasty).

-The Ming Shilu [明實錄] provides a lot of the information relating to the treasure voyages, particularly the exchange of ambassadors.
+The Ming Shilu [明實錄] provides a lot of the information relating to the voyages, particularly the exchange of ambassadors.
 The work is divided into individual sections about the reigns of Ming emperors.
 Zheng lived through the reigns of five Ming emperors, but he directly served three emperors.
 He is mentioned in the Taizong Shilu of the Yongle reign, the Renzong Shilu of the Hongxi reign, and the Xuanzong Shilu of the Xuande reign.
 The Taizong Shilu combined the second and third voyages into one expedition.
 This was reproduced by the Mingshi.
 The conflation of these two voyages into one voyage caused Zheng's Palembang journey from 1424 to 1425 to be wrongly construed as the sixth voyage to fulfill the count of seven voyages.
-However, the Liujiagang and Changle inscriptions make a clear distinction between the second and third voyage as they correctly date the second voyage from 1407 to 1409 and the third voyage from 1409 to 1411.
+However, the Liujiagang and Changle inscriptions make a clear distinction between the second and third voyage, as they correctly date the second voyage from 1407 to 1409 and the third voyage from 1409 to 1411.